fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 we notice that the code does not compile.
 This is because the [unknown](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html#new-unknown-top-type) type does not allow any operations, so accessing the fields is not possible.

 We can again fix the problem by type narrowing.
-We have now two type guards, the first checks that the parameter object exists and it has the type <i>object</i>.
-After this the second type guard uses the [in](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#the-in-operator-narrowing) operator to ensure that the object has all the desired fields:
+We have now two type guards, the first checks that the parameter object exists and it has the type *object*.
+After this, the second type guard uses the [in](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#the-in-operator-narrowing) operator to ensure that the object has all the desired fields:

 ```js
 const toNewDiaryEntry = (object: unknown): NewDiaryEntry => {